Skip to main content Skip to footer

 The following people are disqualified from being elected to Council:

-• A member of the Provincial Legislature, the Federal House of Commons or Senate who has not resigned from their office by the close of nominations
+• a member of the Provincial Legislature, the Federal House of Commons or Senate who has not resigned from their office by the close of nominations; or

 The following resources may be useful to find information regarding running as a candidate in a municipal election: